dwayn/aws-management-suite/README.md

 #### `ams route53 dns add (fqdn) (record_type)`
 Create a DNS record for a running instance.
 Optionally you can also provide the parameters to create a health check for the DNS entry.
-This enables easily adding records for hosts using weighted, latency, and failover DNS configurations.
+This enables easily adding records for hosts using weighted, latency, and failover DNS configurations. fqdn is the fully qualified domain name for the entry.
+You can include the trailing dot(.) or it will be added automatically. record_type is the dns record type.
+Currently only support values `a` or `cname` for A record or CNAME record respectively.

 Required arguments: fqdn, record_type, (--zone-id | --zone-name), (--host | --instance)